tsweet77/intention-repeater-android/README.md

 The Intention Repeater is an Android application designed to help users manifest their intentions by repeating them millions of times per second.
 This app is created by Anthro Teacher and is licensed under the GNU General Public License v3.0 (GPLv3).

+The latest code is in the development branch.

 ## Features

 - Set and customize your intention